Core Concepts

 jackin load agent-smithfrom any directory. -

-Saved — named configurations stored in
+Saved — named configurations you create in the operator console (or with

-~/.config/jackin/config.toml.
+jackin workspace createfrom the CLI).
 Saved workspaces are useful when you want to reuse the same project boundary across sessions, launch from anywhere, preserve a multi-mount layout, or keep a preferred/default agent attached to that project.

 State persistence